sdepold/sequel-paranoid/README.md

 ## Changelog

+### 0.5.0

+- Permit changing the default value of the *deleted column* via the `deleted_column_default` option.

 ### 0.4.3
-- Fully qualify the columns
+- Fully qualify the columns.

 ### 0.4.2
-- Fixed rollbacks in transactions
+- Fixed rollbacks in transactions.

 ### 0.4.1
 - Set the `deleted_by` field to nil on `.recover`.